KarenSpinner/newsletter-digest-standalone/README.md

 ## License

-Free to use and modify.
+Free to use and modify for non-commercial purposes.
 No warranty provided.